bfut/fcecodec/python/README.md

      |
      |  MNumArts
      |      Usually equal to 1.
 Larger values enable multi-texture access for cop#.fce
      |
+     |  MUnknown3
+     |      Unknown purpose in FCE4M.
+Only exists in FCE4M.
+     |
      |  MVertsAnimation
      |      Returns (N, ) array for N vertices.